Morning, Thursday, 6th February 2020

-This seminar will discuss the priorities for developing major infrastructure projects across London and the wider South East.
+This conference will discuss the priorities for developing major infrastructure projects across London and the wider South East.

-- Assessing current infrastructure needs and development going forward;
+- Current infrastructure needs and development going forward;

 - London’s water system - modernising infrastructure for delivery and waste, managing multi-site completion, and minimising disruption;

-- Port capacity for business and shipping - expansion, digitisation, connectivity, and facilities;
+- Port capacity - expansion, digitisation, connectivity, and facilities for business;

-- Realising the benefits of large-scale redevelopment projects - housing, commerce and public spaces; and
+- Large-scale redevelopment projects - and realising potential benefits for housing, commerce and public spaces; and

 - The Elizabeth Line - remaining challenges, and prospects for approving Crossrail 2.

 - Engagement with partners and stakeholders - business cases, project consent, and the potential role of land-value capture;

 - Major projects for the future: development, delivery and ensuring infrastructure capacity is fit for an expanding London: